Kelly–Hopkinsville encounter: Claims

-On the evening of August 21, 1955, five adults and seven children arrived at the Hopkinsville police station claiming that small alien creatures from a spaceship were attacking their farmhouse, and that they had been holding them off with gunfire "for nearly four hours".
-Two of the adults, Elmer Sutton and Billy Ray Taylor, claimed they had been shooting at "twelve to fifteen" short, dark figures who repeatedly popped up at the doorway or peered into the windows.
+On the evening of August 21, 1955, five adults and seven children arrived at the Hopkinsville police station claiming that small alien creatures from a spaceship had been attacking their farmhouse and that they had been holding them off with gunfire "for nearly four hours".
+Two of the adults, Elmer Sutton and Billy Ray Taylor, claimed they had been shooting at a few short, dark figures who repeatedly popped up at the doorway or peered into windows.
+The Kentucky New Era, the first paper to report the incident, increased the number of creatures to "12 to 15," and continues to be the number most often reported.

-Concerned about a possible gun battle between local citizens, four city police, five state troopers, three deputy sheriffs, and four military police from the nearby US Army Fort Campbell drove to the Sutton farmhouse located near the town of Kelly in Christian County.
-Their search yielded nothing apart from evidence of gunfire and holes in window and door screens made by firearms.
+Concerned about a possible gun battle between local citizens, four city police officers, five state troopers, three deputy sheriffs, and four military police officers from the nearby United States Army Fort Campbell drove to the Sutton farmhouse located near the town of Kelly in Christian County.
+Their search yielded no evidence apart from broken windows and holes in screens, possibly the result of gunfire.

-Residents of the farmhouse included Glennie Lankford, her children, Lonnie, Charlton, and Mary, two sons from a previous marriage, Elmer "Lucky" Sutton, John Charley "J.C."
+Residents of the farmhouse included Glennie Lankford, her children, Lonnie, Charlton, and Mary, two grown sons from a previous marriage, Elmer "Lucky" Sutton, John Charley "J.C."
 Sutton, their respective wives Vera and Alene, Alene's brother O.P.
 Baker, and Billy Ray Taylor and his wife June.
 Both the Taylors, "Lucky", and Vera Sutton were reportedly itinerant carnival workers who were visiting the farmhouse.
-The next day, neighbors told two officers that the families had "packed up and left" after claiming "the creatures had returned about 3:30 in the morning".
+When officers returned the next day, they found the house empty.
+Neighbors informed them that the families had "packed up and left" after claiming "the creatures had returned about 3:30 in the morning".

 Press coverage

 The family's claims received widespread coverage in local and national press.
-Early articles did not refer to "little green men"; the color was later added to some newspaper stories.
+Early articles did not refer to ”little green men”; the color was later added to some newspaper stories.
 Estimates of the size of the alleged creatures varied from 2 to 4 ft, and details such as "large pointed ears, clawlike hands, eyes that glowed yellow and spindly legs" later appeared in various media.